gayathrigarimella/gayathrigarimella.github.io/_pages/about.md

+permalink: /
+title: "Gayathri Garimella"
+excerpt: "About me"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---

 Welcome!
 ======
 I am an undergraduate student, currently in my fifth year(10th Semester) of the Integrated Master's program at the International Institute of Information Technology, Bangalore.